Learn How to Develop your own Voice of the Customer (VoC) Program

 - Create Programs for Additional Data Capture

 Now that you know what you’re missing, you can devise strategies to obtain it.
 You’ll need to task teams or individuals to perform this data capture, using appropriate manual or technological methods.
-For instance, your sales team will be able to provide key information about the lead-to-sales pipeline, and your support department can assist with the additional surveying of customer experiences.
+For instance, your sales team will be able to provide key information about the lead-to-sales pipeline, and your support department can assist with the additional analysis of customer experiences.

 You will probably have to create a VoC research team to obtain data not currently held in-house.
 This can be a time and resource-consuming task, so should not be left for employees to fit around their everyday roles.
 In terms of the usefulness of the data obtained, more is always better.